nv-morpheus/Morpheus/docs/source/developer_guide/guides/9_control_messages.md

 ### Conversion from `MultiMessage` to `ControlMessage`

-The `MultiMessage` type was deprecated in version 24.06, and will be completely removed in version 24.10.
-All usage of `MultiMessage` should transit to `ControlMessage`.
+**The `MultiMessage` type is completely removed in version 24.10.**

+All usage of `MultiMessage` can be convert to `ControlMessage`.
 Each `MultiMessage` functionality has a corresponding equivalent in `ControlMessage`, as illustrated below.
 ```python
 import cudf
 from morpheus.messages import MultiMessage, ControlMessage